avinashreddykethireddy/Hindi-Tweets-Sentiment-Analysis/README.md

 # Sentiment Analysis on Hindi Tweets

-Sentiment Analysis on Hindi Tweets(Devanagari Script) using LSTM and Word Embeddings provided by fasttext, and got the accuracy of 78% on Test data. <br>
+Sentiment Analysis on Hindi Tweets (Devanagari Script) using LSTM and Word Embeddings provided by fasttext <br> and got the accuracy of 78% on Test data. <br>
 The data was collected manually from twitter and labeled.